HR TREND REPORT: What to expect in 2022

 The pandemic has shown us that the employee experience is just as important as the customer experience, particularly in the wake of the Great Resignation, which has shone a light on just how many people were essentially dissatisfied and unhappy with their jobs.

 In 2022 and beyond, providing a better employee experience will be essential to not only attracting top talent but also retaining the professionals already in your ranks.
-Employee wellbeing has ceased being a trinket to be dangled in front of people as a bonus — employees now expect their employers to support them in different aspects of their work and personal lives, especially highly-skilled ones.
+Employee wellbeing has ceased being a trinket to be dangled in front of people as a bonus — employees now expect their employers to support them in different aspects of their work and personal lives, including how to better manage employee stress.

-Whether this includes a free yoga session or opportunities for up-skilling and professional advancement, one thing is clear — people are valuing their personal wellbeing and work-life balance far more than they did before.
+Whether this includes a free yoga session, paid gym memberships, mental health services, flexible work schedules, offering assistance to employees experiencing elevated levels of stress, or opportunities for up-skilling and professional advancement, one thing is clear — people are valuing their personal wellbeing and work-life balance far more than they did before.
 As a result, career, social, financial, and emotional wellness have all become intertwined.

-And sure, raising wages remains one of the crucial ways to retain and attract employees.
-However, research clearly shows that more than 60% of employees believe wellbeing benefits are a vital factor for them when they're choosing a new job.
+And sure, raising wages and offering competitive compensation remains one of the crucial ways to improve employee retention and attract potential workers.
+However, research clearly shows that more than 60% of employees believe well-being benefits are a vital factor for them when they're choosing a new job.
 This is particularly true for Gen Z and younger millennial candidates, who are far more individualistic and less ready to compromise on personal wellness.

 It's also interesting to note that more than 80% of surveyed employees have expressed a desire for guidance and support from their employers when it comes to their personal finances.
 Apart from financial and retirement education, they also want access to financial advisors, financial planning, and digital budgeting.